NOC-OCP/ocp_hydro_matlab/README.txt

 ./
   scripts for standard mexec processing and calibration of CTD data
+    m_setup.m sets paths and global variables -- run at start batch_*.m may be run on a set of stations ctd_all_*.m applies a set of steps to a single station m???_*.m (and msbe35_01.m) perform calculations on a single station see User Guide for more

 bottle_samples/
   scripts for standard mexec ingestion and processing of Niskin bottle sample data